bruceharrison1984/terraform-artillery/readme.md

 - Destroys all lambdas in all regions

 ### Invoke the Artillery lambdas:
-- `terraform-artillery invoke --script scenarios/get-aws.amazon.com --iterations 10`
+- `terraform-artillery invoke --scenario scenarios/get-aws.amazon.com --iterations 10`
   - Invoke the lambdas with the given scenario, for X iterations
+- `terraform-artillery invoke --scenario scenarios/ --iterations 10`
+  - Run all scenarios found in the directory specified
+  - This is a recursive search so files in sub-directories will also be ran
 - Scenarios will be run against all currently deployed lambdas

 ### Package the files for lambda deployment (for testing)